This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Where we have covered these cases in the past, more details on the facts and the judgments that have been appealed can be obtained by clicking on the links below.

-UPDATE - The Court of Appeal has held that the right under the Agency Workers Regulations 2010 for agency workers to be notified of vacancies with the hirer does not imply a right to apply for any of those jobs.
+Although we will need to wait until December 2023 for it to be heard (and therefore 2024 for the judgment), Kocur v Angard Staffing Solutions Ltd will progress to the Supreme Court.
+The Court will hear an appeal against the Court of Appeal judgment that the right under the Agency Workers Regulations 2010 for agency workers to be notified of vacancies with the hirer does not imply a right to apply for any of those jobs.
+Our summary of the Court of Appeal judgment is available here.

-Permission to appeal to the EAT has been granted in the case of Higgs v Farmor's School.
-The case concerns an Employment Tribunal judgment that a Christian employee's beliefs that gender cannot be fluid and that an individual cannot change their biological sex or gender were worthy of respect in a democratic society and could therefore be a protected belief under the Equality Act 2010.
+A date is awaited for an appeal to the EAT in the case of Higgs v Farmor's School.
+The case concerns an Employment Tribunal's judgment that a Christian employee's beliefs that gender cannot be fluid and that an individual cannot change their biological sex or gender were worthy of respect in a democratic society and could therefore be a protected belief under the Equality Act 2010.

 The content of this webpage is for information only and is not intended to be construed as legal advice and should not be treated as a substitute for specific advice.
 Morton Fraser LLP accepts no responsibility for the content of any third party website to which this webpage refers.
 Morton Fraser LLP is authorised and regulated by the Financial Conduct Authority.